MSalaah/Swenson-He-Challenge/README.md

 ## IV.
 Which architecture would you use for the required task below?
 Why?

-Mvvm Because this was the required archetecture.
+Mvvm Because this was the required archetecture in this Challenge.